corverroos/go-visibilty/README.md

             └─────────┴──────────┘               └─────────┴──────────┘
 ```

-> The _private-is-private-public-is-public_ convention is contrasted again another
+> The _private-is-private-public-is-public_ convention is contrasted against another
 > common approach of _also_ making fields and methods unexported by default (in addition to types and interfaces).
 > This goes against the _private-is-private-public-is-public_ convention
-> since types within the same package access each other private identifiers and doesn't
+> since this leads to types within the same package accessing each other private identifiers and doesn't
 > provide any indication of accessibility within the same package.

 > Note that although exported fields and methods of unexported types can _technically_ be accessed by other packages